 Phillips’ gritty and grimy super-villain primer stars Joaquin Phoenix in the role of Joker’s alter-ego Arthur Fleck, with a supporting cast that includes Robert De Niro, Zazie Beetz, Frances Conroy and Marc Maron.

-With the film out today, we caught a screening and rounded up five key things we learned about Joker…
+With the film hitting DVD shelves on Monday (February 10th), we caught a screening and rounded up five key things we learned about Joker…

 Joaquin Phoenix delivers an Oscar-worthy performance

 Even through supporting performances by the likes of Robert De Niro are delivered with as much class as you would expect, it’s not an exaggeration to say that Joaquin Phoenix carries this movie almost single-handedly.
 Phoenix had some pretty damn big clown shoes to fill with the likes of Jack Nicholson, Cesar Romero and, not least, Heath Ledger all having delivered legendary turns in the role, but he finds his own balance somewhere between Ledger’s nihilism and Nicholson’s unhinged mania, delivering a take on the character that’s completely his own.

 The entire film is built around Phoenix’s tour de force performance and if this is Todd Phillips making a serious run at trying to win an Oscar for one of his movies, he’s chosen his leading man well.